You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

-I am always fascinated to see what age the parents think it is when they come to see me.
+I am always fascinated to see what age the parents think when they see me.
 The most common age I hear is twelve.
-However, I have heard 10, 15, and 17 as well.
+However, I have listened to 10, 15, and 17.

 This usually gets a chuckle.
-In the majority of states, including Texas, children under the age of 18 cannot legally make the decision themselves whether or not to see their parent.
+In most states, including Texas, children under 18 cannot legally decide whether or not to see their parents.

 I tell the parent I am meeting with the only people who get to make decisions regarding the child’s visitation is the parents together or a Judge.